WithOneVisionTechnologies/is-helper/README.md

 value is a number equal to 0 for false or 1 for true.
 It will also check if the value is a string and equal to anything that would be considered "truthy" ("Y/N", "true/false", etc.)

+For a full list of functions, see the [jsr.io documentation](https://jsr.io/@withonevision/is-helper/doc/~/IsHelper)